matschlue/MechaCar_Statistical_Analysis/README.md

 - Type of commute (City or rural)

 What is the null hypothesis or alternative hypothesis?
-- Fuel efficiency increases in rural commute usage.
+- Fuel efficiency increases in rural commute.

 What statistical test would you use to test the hypothesis?
 And why?
 - T test because of the comparison of the means fo the group.